Reiryoku-Technologies/Time-Series-Archive/README.md

 This project is also a Node.js module: it can be used to read and parse the time series through Node.js.
-If you are interested only in the time series, or if you want to use another language (for example Python), then just download the `series` folder.
+If you are interested only in the time series, or if you want to use another language (for example Python), then just download the `series` directory.

 ## Structure
 Time series are stored in the `series` folder, follows the archive structure.